List of U.S. military vessels named after living Americans

 The naming of United States Navy vessels after living people was common in the earliest years of American history, but as the 20th century began, the Navy had firmly established a practice of naming ships for people only after they had died.
-In 1969, a Navy panel decreed that warships would no longer be named after living persons.
+In 1969, a Navy panel formally decreed that warships would no longer be named after living persons.

 That lasted until 1974, when President Richard Nixon announced the naming of an aircraft carrier after United States Representative Carl Vinson.
 Over the next half-century, the Navy named more ships for living people than it had in the previous two centuries.
 From October 2020 to March 2023, the Navy named a ship for a living person every eight months, a pace unseen since 1776.

+U.S. Navy ships are named by the Secretary of the Navy under U.S. law, explicitly until 1925 and implicitly since.

+No ships were named for living former Navy secretaries until 2001; since then, every Navy secretary save one has named a warship for a living predecessor, accounting for more than one-quarter of the ships they named for living people.

-No one has named more U.S. ships for living people than Ray Mabus, who did so eight times during his service as Navy secretary from 2009 to 2017.
+No one has named more U.S. ships for living people than Ray Mabus, who did so eight times during his service as secretary from 2009 to 2017.
 "I think it's...important, when we can, to honor people who are still with us and thank them for what they did," Mabus said in 2016.

 The U.S. Navy generally announces the name of a ship some time before it is launched, and well before it is accepted for purchase and commissioned into active service.